Hypotenuse Calculator

 c = a√2

-The length of c is equal to the length of leg a times the square root of 2.
+The length of hypotenuse c is equal to the length of leg a times the square root of 2.

 How to Find the Hypotenuse for a 30 60 90 Right Triangle

-In this special case, the length of the hypotenuse is always equal to the length of the short leg a of the triangle.
-So, given the length of the short leg, the formula to find the hypotenuse is:
+In this special case, the length of the hypotenuse is always equal to two times the length of the shortest leg a of the triangle.
+Note, the shortest leg will always be opposite the 30° interior angle.

 c = 2a